Southside Mental Health Survey

-- A Royal Commission into Defence and Veterans Suicide.
+- A Royal Commission into Defence and Veterans Suicide

-1/2 of all adult mental health challenges emerge before the age of 14, yet few children below the age of 12 receive professional support.
+1 in 2 of all adult mental health challenges emerge before the age of 14, yet few children below the age of 12 receive professional support.

-As someone who is a strong advocate for mental health and a father with children younger than 12 years of age, I am proud to be apart of a government that recognises the urgency of supporting the long term mental health and wellbeing of our little ones.
+As someone who is a strong advocate for mental health and a father with children younger than 12 years of age, I am proud to be a part of a government that recognises the urgency of supporting the long-term mental health and wellbeing of our little ones.

 We know children are our future and this strategy proves our government is doing the best we can to support them.

 This strategy is for the family members, the friends, the teachers, the sporting coaches and entire communities where our children are and the spaces they are nurtured as they grow up.
 It is a strategy that will benefit the lives of so many.

 To learn more about the Strategy click here.